Dave Blaney: 2006–2008: Second Bill Davis Racing stint

-In 2006, he returned to the Bill Davis Racing stable to run the No. 22 Caterpillar-sponsored Dodge.
+In 2006, he returned to the Bill Davis Racing stable to run the No. 22 Caterpillar Dodge.
 His best finish in 2006 came at the Richmond International Raceway, where he finished fourth.
 He also scored his first Busch Series victory at Lowes Motor Speedway, when Matt Kenseth spun on the last lap and Blaney was in the lead.
 In 2007, BDR switched to Toyota, which had just entered the Cup Series.
 Blaney almost won the season-opening Busch Series race at Daytona, finishing second to Kevin Harvick.
 In the Cup Series, Blaney failed to qualify for three races, but got Toyota its first Cup Series pole at Loudon, and finished 31st in points.
 In 2008, with the Car of Tomorrow being raced full-time, Blaney had two top-tens and moved up to thirtieth in points.